The Walking Dead: The Final Season: Plot

 Shortly after the events of A New Frontier, Clementine rescues AJ from McCarroll Ranch after it is attacked, and is forced to kill AJ's caretaker in self-defense.
 Years later, Clementine has continued to raise AJ, recalling the lessons Lee taught her.
 While scavenging for food, the two end up in a car crash from which they are saved by a group of abandoned teenagers, operating from the ruins of Ericson's Boarding School for Troubled Youth.
 While acclimating to living in the school, Clementine and AJ return to scavenging and encounter a man named Abel, who tries to rob them.
 After informing the others at the school of their encounter, Clementine finds the group's leader Marlon having a heated argument with another resident, Brody.
-Brody reveals to Clementine that Abel is part of a raider group that Marlon had traded resident twin sisters Minerva and Sophie to in exchange for safety and that he also intends to trade her and AJ should the raiders return.
+Brody reveals to Clementine that Abel is part of a raider group that Marlon had traded resident twin sisters Minerva and Sophie to in exchange for safety a year ago and that he also intends to trade her and AJ should the raiders return.
 Marlon accidentally kills Brody out of rage for revealing this and tries to frame Clementine for her death to the rest of the children.
 Clementine convinces the others of Marlon's wrongdoings, but before anything else can be done, AJ kills him.

 Clementine and AJ are evicted from the school.
-Outside, they run into Abel and another member of the raiders, Lilly, the woman who either left or was forced out of Lee's group during the first season.
-Lilly attempts to negotiate with Clementine to convince the other kids to join her group, but she refuses and escapes with AJ, which leads to AJ being wounded.
+Outside, they are attacked by Abel and another member of the raiders, Lilly, the woman who either left or was banished from Lee's group during the first season.
+Lilly attempts to coerce Clementine to convince the other kids to join her group, but she refuses and escapes with AJ, which leads to AJ being shot.
 The pair are saved by James, a former member of the Whisperers, who tells them the raiders are forcibly recruiting people for a war against a rival community.
 Clementine returns to Ericson for medical treatment for AJ and to warn them about the raiders.
 The children prepare the school grounds for an attack.
-Two weeks later, the raiders arrive and though they are pushed back, they manage to kidnap some of the children.
-The children learn from a dying Abel that the raiders have established camp in a nearby riverboat and with James' help, infiltrate the boat and plant a homemade bomb in its boiler before encountering Minerva, now a member of the raiders, who imprisons them with the others.
+Two weeks later, the raiders arrive and though they are pushed back, they manage to kidnap some of the children and murder one of them.
+The children learn from a captured, dying Abel that the raiders have established camp in a nearby riverboat and with James' help, infiltrate the boat and plant a homemade bomb in its boiler before encountering Minerva, now a member of the raiders, who imprisons them with the others.
 Lilly confronts Clementine and reveals that Minerva killed Sophie when she tried to escape their group.